Category theory for genetics II: genotype, phenotype and haplotype: Using pedigrads in idempotent commutative monoids to model haplotypes

 \subsection{Recombination chromologies}

-We shall speak of a \emph{recombination chromology} to refer to a chromology $(\Omega,D)$ such that, for every non-negative integer $n$, the set $D[n]$ is finite and only contains wide spans (see Definition \ref{def:wide_spans}).
+We shall speak of a \emph{recombination chromology} to refer to a chromology $(\Omega,D)$ such that, for every non-negative integer $n$, the associated set $D[n]$ is finite and only contains wide spans (see Definition \ref{def:wide_spans}).

 \begin{example}[Examples and non-example] Let $\Omega$ denote the pre-ordered set $\{0 \leq 1\}$.
-The following diagram, in one of the pre-order categories $\mathbf{Seg}(\Omega:t)$ for the obvious topology $t$ of domain $[12]$, is an example of a cone suitable for a recombination chromology.
+The following diagram, living in the pre-order category of homologous segments $\mathbf{Seg}(\Omega)$, is an example of a cone that we can consider to compose a recombination chromology.

-From a biological point of view, this type of cone could be used to specify how homologous recombination operates on the patches of a given segment.
+From a biological point of view, this type of cone could be used to specify the genomic decomposition of chromosomes in a recombination event -- each bracketed region is meant to be shuffled (horizontally).

-The following diagram in the category of quasi-homologous segments $\mathbf{Seg}(\Omega\,|\,12)$ is another example.
+The following diagram, living in the category of quasi-homologous segments $\mathbf{Seg}(\Omega\,|\,12)$ is another example.

-The difference between the very first cone and the one given above is that the latter specifies an operation whose action extends to a more refined topology.
-For instance, even though homologous recombination acts on genes, it also acts on codons because genes can be described as sequences of codons.
+The difference between the very first cone and the one given above is that the latter specifies a decomposition that comes from a more refined topology.
+This type of cones can be useful if we want to relate different topologies through the source of a collection of cones.
+For example, these cones can encode various decompositions associated with recombination events through generations -- each recombination would use its own associated decomposition (\emph{i.e.} encoded as a topology for a segment) in the targets of the cone.

-An example of a cone that is not suitable for a recombination chromology is given below, where the small category on which the cone is defined is a cospan $A=\{\cdot \rightarrow \cdot \leftarrow \cdot\}$.
+Below, we give an example of a cone that is not suitable for defining a recombination chromology.
+Indeed, the small category on which this cone is defined is a cospan $A=\{\cdot \rightarrow \cdot \leftarrow \cdot\}$, while it should be a discrete category (\emph{i.e.} a set).

 \end{example}